siberianfox/g2wiki/TinyG-v9-Hardware.md

 1. A max
 1. GND
 1. Safety interlock in
+1. GND

 ### Spindle and Coolant Output Signals

-These output signals are available on a terminal block and also on a 2x6 dual inline 0.100" header.
-The header footprint accommodates box and latching headers.
+Spindle and coolant output pins are brought out on a 3.8mm 6 position screw terminal block.
+The pinout is listed below.
+Pin 1 is towards the power input side of the board (top).

 These signals are buffered and may be driven at either 3.3v or 5v, depending on the setting of the J22 jumper on the board.
 The selection affects all signals.

-The pinout is listed below.
-Pin 1 is towards the power input side of the board (top).

 1. Ground
 1. +3.3v